 – NAMM show release of extended humbucker models – 12 string, Little Lady, 1 series and Lloyd Spiegel signature.

-– Andertons and PMT stores enter into direct distribution to the UK.
+– Andertons and PMT stores enter into direct distribution in the UK.

 – Removal of terms Fat Lady, Angel, Little Lady & Long Lady from website, promotions & advertising.
 Model codes remain the same.